“She may be easy street, but

 I pulled loose, then lamely attempted to embrace her.
 “Tell me about what you want, you spoiled little…”

 SLAPPP.
 She stiff-armed away and sailed one across my cheek.
 “Like Daddo always advised me, I don’t back losers, Kenneth.
-So get out this instant!”
+So get out…now!”

 “Sure, whatever your pleasure, SYDney, whatever your majesty desires,” I gripped, shaken, clenched yet just prefrontal fisting against my thigh, like a demolition ball against a wall, some kitchen cabinet deliberations sorely repeating on me.
-Instead, I proceeded to cram my clothes and shaving kit into a Marshall Field shopping bag, shuffling toward the front door.
+Instead, I proceeded to cram my clothes and shaving kit into a Carson, Pirie shopping bag, shuffling toward the front door.
 “Oh, and thanks ever so much for all your help.”

 “Tell you what, I’ll even take care of these old papers,” I heatedly scooped up that pile of rummaged snack wrappers and newsrags, filling the shopping bag to its whorled twine handles.
 “At least I can do that much for you.”